MehdiKhamassi/RLwithReplay/README.md

 > The second version of this code (tag KhamassiGirard2020) goes with the following publication: Khamassi, Girard (2020) Modeling awake hippocampal reactivations with model-based bidirectional search.
 Biological Cybernetics (special issue "Latest Advances in Understanding Complex Spatial Navigation").
 Biological Cybernetics, 114(2):231-248.

-> The third version of this code (tag MassiEtAl2022) goes with the following submission: Massi et al. (2022) Model-based and model-free replay mechanisms for reinforcement learning in neurorobotics.
-Submitted.
+> The third version of this code (tag MassiEtAl2022) goes with the following submission: Massi, Barthélémy, Mailly, Dromnelle, Canitrot, Poniatowski, Girard, Khamassi (2022) Model-based and model-free replay mechanisms for reinforcement learning in neurorobotics.
+Front.
+Neurorobot.
+16:864380. doi: 10.3389/fnbot.2022.864380.

 ## Questions?